 name: apispec associatedTags: - spec:api=demo description: My Demo API Service endpoints: - URI: /admin/* methods: - GET public: false scopes: - scope:admin - URI: /internal/* methods: - GET public: false scopes: - data:organization=example - URI: /public/* methods: - GET public: true scopes:

-    Service: For a simple PU to PU communication the service definition needs minimal configuration as below.
-You need to define the host, IPs, port and
+Service: For a simple processing unit to processing unit communication the service definition needs minimal configuration as below.
+You need to define the host, IPs, port, and

 exposedPort.
 In addition you need to define a selector for the

 exposedAPIsof the service and a selector for the processing units that are implementing the service.

 name: Example Service description: "Simple service definition" hosts: - myservice.example.com IPs: exposedAPIs: - - spec:api=demo exposedPort: 8000 port: 80 selectors: - - app=service type: HTTP